seidels/TiDeTree-Tutorial/README.md

 ### Creating `.tidetree` input files
-Usually BEAST 2 expects an alignment of nucleotides as input.
+Usually BEAST2 expects an alignment of nucleotides as input.
 However, our alignment consists of integers, encoding the different editing outcomes (e.g. 0, 1 or 2).
-To still enable BEAUti to load our data, we have to create `.tidetree` files (which under the hood make BEAUti use an `AlignmentFromNexus` importer class that accepts integer values separated by commas).
+To still enable BEAUti to load our data, we have to create `.tidetree` files.
+These files are similar to the commonly used NEXUS file format for  alignments of genetic sequences or morphological characters, with one small change-in a standard NEXUS file the sequence is simply a string, but in `.tidetree` files sites in the sequence are separated by commas.
+This allows us to use integers to represent data with more than 10 editing outcomes (states) at each site.

-We provide [a script](https://github.com/seidels/tidetree/tree/main/scripts) to convert standard `.csv` files into `.tidetree` files (in NEXUS format).
+We provide [a script](https://github.com/seidels/tidetree/tree/main/scripts) to convert standard `.csv` files into `.tidetree` files.
 For this tutorial, we will work directly with the `.tidetree` files.

 <figure>
     <a id="fig:download"></a>